d-shap/bugzilla/README.md

 Docker image for bugzilla web server.

 Container runs as non-root user.
-This user owns bugzilla process and owns bugzilla database.
+This user owns bugzilla process and owns bugzilla files.

 To run container next volumes should be mapped:
 * folder for SQL database
-* folder for bugzilla data
+* folder for bugzilla files
 * log folder
 * backup folder